Kaym24/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
 This Repository will contain projects using HTML and CSS.
-These projects will let me get a beter understanding of HTML and CSS.
+These projects will let me get a better understanding of HTML and CSS.